Is Email Marketing Still Effective for Businesses in 2023?

 Furthermore, the time spent on setting up email marketing campaigns is less, slashing down all expenses incurred in traditional channels due to the time factor.

-Until April 2020, the estimate shows that there were 4.57 billion active internet users globally, which constitute 59% of the entire population.
 With the penetration of the internet worldwide and the number of internet users manifold, there is a large potential customer base to reach digitally.

 With email users standing at 3.9 billion globally, email as a marketing channel provides an enormous opportunity for marketers to tap its potential.
 Moreover, email marketing statistics like open rates and click-through rates are quite promising.